umassos/WiFiTrace/README.md

 The tool and algorithm leverages our prior expertise in mobility modeling and modeling mobile trajectories to efficiently perform these computations on syslog WiFi data.

+# Website
+WiFiTrace Website is at : http://wifitrace.github.io/
+Refer the website for User, Developer Manuals and more.

 # Installation and Usage
 ## Sections
 - [Dependencies & Installation](https://github.com/WiFiTrace/WiFiTrace.github.io/blob/master/installation.md#dependencies-and-installation)